fabriceleal/Pang/README.md

 ...
 ```

+## TODOS

+* more and better tests
+* Compile as lib, so we can reuse for utilities, actual interpreter, tests, etc...
+* Bugs / Missing

 ## Bugs / Missing

 * Identifiers à-là `|this is an identifier with whitespaces i n s i d e |`